cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicyAbstract.rst

    Gets the map between each VM and the number of PEs used.
 The map key is a VM and the value is the number of used Pes for that VM.

    :return: the used PEs map

-getVmHostMap
-^^^^^^^^^^^^

-.. java:method:: protected Map<Vm, Host> getVmHostMap()
-   :outertype: VmAllocationPolicyAbstract

-   Gets the map between a VM and its allocated host.
-The map key is a VM UID and the value is the allocated host for that VM.

-   :return: the VM map

-mapVmToPm
-^^^^^^^^^

-.. java:method:: protected void mapVmToPm(Vm vm, Host host)
-   :outertype: VmAllocationPolicyAbstract

-   Register the allocation of a given Host to a Vm.
-It maps the placement of the Vm into the given Host.

-   :param vm: the placed Vm
-   :param host: the Host where the Vm has just been placed

 removeUsedPes
 ^^^^^^^^^^^^^